7Block Labs

 Practical checks:

-• Run a tabletop test: simulate a mis‑scoped de‑identification run and require a rollback and re‑issue of verifiable consent artifacts in ≤24 hours.
+• Run a tabletop test: Simulate a de-identification process that didn't go as planned and see if you can roll back and re-issue verifiable consent artifacts in 24 hours or less.

 9) Concrete RFP questions that separate experts from tourists